Free Pima County Public Records Search (Criminal, Marital, Court)

 Source: Pima County Sheriff’s Department2

-It’s worth noting that the Inmate Lookup tool will display records only for individuals who are currently incarcerated.
+It’s worth noting that the Inmate Lookup Tool will display records only for individuals who are currently incarcerated.

 Unlike some other law enforcement agencies, the Pima County Sheriff’s Department doesn’t post booking photos or mugshots on its website.
 A better way to find someone’s mugshot would be to contact the police department that made the arrest or the jail where the inmate is currently located.